Phalcode/gamevault-docs/docs/server-docs/configuration.md

 # Configuration

 :::tip
-Check out [configuration.ts](https://github.com/Phalcode/crackpipe-backend/blob/master/src/configuration.ts) for all possible environment variables incase we forgot to update this page.
+Check out [configuration.ts](https://github.com/Phalcode/gamevault-backend/blob/master/src/configuration.ts) for all possible environment variables incase we forgot to update this page.
 :::

-All configuration properties of your Crackpipe server are passed as environment variables or via a .env file.
+All configuration properties of your GameVault server are passed as environment variables or via a .env file.
 The following tables describe the available properties, their default values, explanations, and possible values.

 ## Configuration Properties